Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Additional pieces: per paid excess baggage fee

-- Carry-ons bags must fit under your front seat or in the overhead bin and must not exceed:
+2. Carry-on bags must fit under your front seat or in the overhead bin and can measure up to:

-- Economy and Premium Economy Class passengers are permitted 1 carry-on and Business and First Class passengers are permitted 2 carry-on bags.
-The maximum weight of a carry-on bag must not exceed 17.6lb/8kg per bag.
+1. Economy and Premium Economy Class passengers are permitted 1 carry-on and Business and First Class passengers are permitted 2 carry-on bags.
+The maximum weight of your carry-on bag should not be more than 17.6lb/8kg per bag.

 Lufthansa Baggage Allowance